SV592/repro-build/README.md

     * Allows specifying a target commit hash for checkout, enabling builds of historical project states.
 * **Dockerfile Generation**: Creates a Dockerfile tailored to the project's detected Node.js version and extracted build steps.
 * **.dockerignore Generation**: Automatically creates or updates a `.dockerignore` file in the project root to exclude `node_modules` (and other common artifacts) from the Docker build context, optimizing image size.
 * **Docker Image Building**: Integrates with your local Docker daemon to build a Docker image based on the generated Dockerfile.
-Images are tagged with the project name and (optionally) the commit hash for versioning.
+Images are tagged with the project name and the commit hash for versioning.
 * **Docker Container Execution**: Provides an option to immediately run a container from the newly built image.
-* **Modular Design**: The codebase is split into logical modules for maintainability and extensibility.

 ## 3. Installation